davidcalikes/portfolio-project-one/README.md

 # Cumasc Gael

-Cumasc Gael are a Celtic Bluegrass band, based in the North East of Ireland.
+Cumasc Gael are an up and coming Celtic Bluegrass band, based in the North East of Ireland.
+Recently the band have jumped from the coverband circuit to performing original songs and require an industry standard "Electronic Press Kit" to promote and exhibit themselves and their content.
 Primarily functioning as a promotional tool for the band, this website will provide an insight into the groups musical and artistic identity, personality, and style through its design, functionality, and content.
 With its user centered design, functionality, and exclusive media content and intuitive functionality, Cumasc Gael aims to provide their target audience with a positive and satisfying user experience.
 The website will also serve to demonstrate the bands asthetic, musical abilities and stage footprint to A&R reps, booking agents and venues.